alamo-classes/2021FALL-GAME2338-TEAM-B/Part_Two/Test_Plan_Outline.md

 ### Test Methodology

-Goal of Game testing is to identify defects such as bugs in a video game and to improve the stability and performance.
+Some of the Game testing we did was to identify defects such as bugs in a video game and to improve the stability and performance.

 ### Extent of Testing

-type of testing are done to verify that a code changes software that doesn't impact extent of testing.
+Type of testing are done to verify that a code changes software that doesn't impact extent of testing.

 ### Constraints